milomg/reactively/Reactive-algorithms.md

   class D,F green;
 ```

-Then, we can update E, and mark its children red:
+Then, we can update `E`, and mark its children red:

 ```mermaid
 graph TD